 Ma'at was important for many reasons in Egyptian society.
 She plays a key role in most versions of the creation myth and is occasionally called "Mother of the Earth".

-She was responsible for the balance of the universe and was usually said to be the cause of any fortune (good or otherwise).
-The concept of Ma’at (order, harmony, balance) was used to explain many important natural occurrences, like the changing of the seasons and the balance between the Nile and the desert.
+She was responsible for the balance of the universe and was usually said to be the cause of any fortune (good or otherwise)

 Though Ma'at was rarely worshipped in temples, it was important to try and please her on a regular basis.
-She was the fulcrum on which a spirit was weighed and judged in the afterlife and was therefore constantly present in an Egyptian's every day life.
-Much like the Christian "Ten Commandments", ancient Egyptians were expected to uphold the "42 Principles of Ma'at" (eg. do not steal)
+She was the fulcrum on which a spirit was weighed and judged in the afterlife and was therefore constantly present in an Egyptian's every day life, even the Pharaoh would consider himself a priest of Ma'at.